Green practices, like energy efficient heating and cooling

 It's important to realize that freeways are nonexistent in Tucson, save for I-10.
 Driving times can vary depending on time of day, as rush hour creates a twice-daily snarl on surface streets.

-The Westin La Paloma offers hundreds of rooms housed in 27 low-rise buildings spread across the large property.
-Outdoor entries and balconies come standard with all rooms.
+The Westin La Paloma offers hundreds of spacious rooms housed in 27 low-rise buildings spread across the large property.
+Rooms and suites were last renovated in 2013.
 Decor is minimalist, with a neutral color scheme that features earthy desert colors and generic wood furnishings that could use an update.
 Westin's signature Heavenly Beds feature pillow-top mattresses, down comforters, and five pillows.
-Bathrooms include double sink vanities, soaking tubs, and separate showers.
-They have a modern, but understated look with wood and yellow-tones.
+Modern, yet understated bathrooms include double sink vanities, soaking tubs, and separate showers.
+Bathrobes and toiletries are provided.
+Outdoor entries and balconies come standard with all rooms.